andstor/andstor/README.md

 - ⚡ Fun fact: ...
 -->

-I am a PhD student 🎓 at the Norwegian University of Science and Technology (NTNU), pursuing a Masters in Computer Science.
+I am a PhD student 🎓 at the Norwegian University of Science and Technology (NTNU), pursuing a Doctor of Philosophy (PhD) degree in Computer Science.

 ### 📫 How to reach me: